Could you recognise a Heart Attack?

 Whilst waiting for the ambulance, it may be beneficial to sit the person in the ‘W’ position – with their back against a wall, their knees bent and the feet flat on the floor.

 Aspirin at a dose of 300mg can be chewed (as long as there are no allergies to aspirin.
 Note aspirin must not be given to anyone under the age of 16).
+The 999 call handler may advise this and talk you through what to do.

 If the person becomes unconscious, unresponsive and is not breathing / not breathing normally then start CPR.
-Stay with them and keep

 Next